Two-Bridge: Exclusive Objectives and Extended Horizon StarCraft II Benchmark: Experiments, Evaluation, and Results

-To validate the benchmark suite end-to-end, we evaluate it using readily available, off-the-shelf RL algorithms with minimal algorithmic customization.
-Our goal is to test whether the environment itself exposes a learnable reward signal and elicits meaningful strategic trade-offs from agents.
-Across all experiments, agent–environment interaction follows a standard pipeline in which the SC2 map is interfaced through PySC2, wrapped in a Gym-compatible API, and optimized by an RL agent.
-We train agents from scratch without any scripting, curriculum learning, or imitation signals, ensuring that competent behavior emerges solely through direct interaction.
-We run all experiments under modest consumer-grade compute constraints, without distributed training or clustering; hardware and implementation details in the Appendix~\ref{hardware}.
-We next present the training recipes, experimental setups, and results across benchmark variants.
+To validate the benchmark suite end-to-end, we evaluate it using both single-agent (MaskPPO~\cite{huang2020closer} from SB3) and multi-agent (MAPPO~\cite{yu2022surprising} and QMIX~\cite{rashid2020monotonic} from epymarl~\cite{papoudakis2021benchmarking}) settings.
+Our goal is to evaluate whether the benchmark exposes a learnable reward signal while eliciting meaningful strategic trade-offs between navigation and combat objectives.
+Across all experiments, agent--environment interaction follows a standard pipeline in which the SC2 map is interfaced through PySC2, wrapped in a Gym-compatible API, and optimized by an RL agent.
+Agents are trained entirely from scratch without scripting, curriculum learning, demonstrations, or imitation signals, ensuring that successful behavior emerges solely through direct environment interaction.
+Each agent is trained for 10M environment timesteps across all benchmark variants using 3 random seeds.
+The exact observation and action space configuration depends on the learning setup and is described in Appendix~\ref{appendix:training}.
+All experiments are conducted under modest consumer-grade compute constraints without distributed training or compute clusters; hardware and implementation details are provided in Appendix~\ref{hardware}.